 – delay in availability of final performance data

 – non-sales activities such as coaching, training, etc

 MBO definition revolves around the use of non-sales based performance measures.
 The tracking paradigm is defined to evaluate pre-defined objectives with measurable results in a time-bound environment.
-Individual’s performance on individual objectives is rated by reporting managers which in-turn also helps in tracking the manager’s performance.
-MBO type of incentive plans was mostly used for line managers and other managerial roles but are becoming more prevalent for roles like MSLs (Medical Science Liaisons), KAMs (Key Account Managers) during pre-launch, and also for instances where certain behavioral changes need to be pushed such as digital adoption and engagement during corona pandemic.
+Individual performance on individual objectives is rated by reporting managers, which in turn also helps in tracking the manager’s performance.
+MBOs type of incentive plans was mostly used for line managers and other managerial roles but are becoming more prevalent for roles like MSLs (Medical Science Liaisons), KAMs (Key Account Managers) during pre-launch, and also for instances where certain behavioural changes need to be pushed such as digital adoption and engagement during corona pandemic.

 MBO plans are easier to communicate and also allow better control over sales incentive outflow.
 However, there are significant risks associated with this type of incentive plan in general:

-– The subjective nature of evaluation at times spreads the perception of favoritism or unfairness
+– The subjective nature of evaluation at times spreads the perception of favouritism or unfairness

 – May result in “Managing the Manager” instead of “Managing the Performance”